 Reports by Methodology

-Our rigorously-researched market reports are components of an Eneref Institute initiative and are targeted to people who can most effect change.
+Our rigorously-researched white paper market reports are components of an Eneref Institute initiative and are targeted to people who can most effect change.
 Research is accomplished by exploring the economic, social and environmental benefits of advances in sustainable development within various market sectors.
 We gather and evaluate data from individual case studies; interviewing qualified and quality stakeholders within the sales channel, from manufacturer to end user.

 The reports aim to contribute to market transparency through a comprehensive analysis of the recent trends and future prospects.